 - are competent in the arts of speaking and listening

 At St John’s Catholic Primary School, we believe that a quality English curriculum should develop a child’s love of reading, writing, speaking and listening.
 We aim to inspire children to read widely and often, for enjoyment, for information gathering, and as a tool for enhancing the richness of their written work.
 In addition, we want to inspire children to be confident in the art of speaking and listening and to develop their language and communication skills.
 We believe that children need to develop a secure knowledge-base in Literacy, which follows a clear pathway of progression as they advance through the primary curriculum.
 At St John’s, we believe that this secure basis in literacy skills is crucial to accessing high quality education across all subjects and necessary to providing our children with the tools they need to participate fully as a member of society.

-We use a wide variety of quality texts and resources to motivate and inspire our children.
-Cursive script is taught throughout the school from Reception to Year 6.
+Cursive script is taught from the end of Year 1 to Year 6.
 We have consistently high expectations of handwriting and presentation across all areas of learning.
 Our children take pride in their learning and recognise the need to write carefully and clearly so that it can be celebrated by everyone.
 We also provide a wealth of English based enrichment opportunities e.g inviting authors or weekly visits to our onsite library.

 As a result of our curriculum, we have a community of enthusiastic readers and writers who enjoy showcasing their developing literacy knowledge and skills.
 They are confident to take risks in their reading and writing, and love to discuss and share their ideas.
 Our attainment at the end of KS2 is above that of Kent and the National Average.
 Our children's learning is assessed from our teacher's assessment and knowing and understanding the children that we teach.
 In order to track progress across the school, we also use standardised testing.
 This ensures that we are able to individually track progression of skills and learning.